Tochukz/martian-robots/README.md

 ### More info

-The CLI application is programed to validate CLI inputs, if input are invalid the user is prompted again the enter the correct input.
+The CLI application is programed to validate CLI inputs, if input are invalid the user is prompted again to enter the correct input.